joeavanzato/WMIHunter/README.md

 * sys_accounts - Retrieves information about system accounts.

 ## TODO
+* WMI Connection Test on Host and Skip All Queries if Unresponsive
+* Refactor Code to split out functionality better
 * Data Filtering at Commandline, GUI
 * Improving GUI Look
 * Icon